jdx/mise/docs/getting-started.md

 # Getting Started

 This will show you how to install mise and get started with it.
-This is a suitatable way when using an interactive shell like `bash`, `zsh`, or `fish`.
+This is a suitable way when using an interactive shell like `bash`, `zsh`, or `fish`.

 ## 1. Install `mise` CLI